dashdotrobot/bicyclewheel/content/articles/articles/wheel-truing.md

   <img class="img-fluid" alt="Total effect on spoke tension" src="{filename}/images/wheel-truing/tension-components-total.png">
 </div>

-<div class="figure-caption text-center ">The vertical scale in the first three images is the same, although the "zero" line is shifted in the radial plot.</div>
+<div class="figure-caption text-center mb-3">The vertical scale in the first three images is the same, although the "zero" line is shifted in the radial plot.</div>

-## Making independent corrections
+## Simple adjustments

 One of the difficulties in truing a wheel is that every correction seems to create a new problem.
 Many a beginner has spent an hour trying to straighten a wheel only to find it in worse shape than when they started.
 To avoid headaches, mechanics follow a simple guideline: _adjust spokes in groups such that only the desired degree of freedom (radial or lateral) is affected_.

-### Independent radial adjustment
+### Radial adjustment

 Radial truing is more difficult, and less-often necessary, than lateral truing.
 However, if you need to correct a radial error, you should generally work with a group of two or three spokes, depending on exactly where the error is.